Hugo Colace (footballer)

 Hugo Roberto Colace (born 6 January 1984) is an Argentine football manager and former professional footballer who played as a midfielder.
-He is the current caretaker manager of Atlético Tucumán.
+Since August 2026 is the manager of Mexican club Atlético Morelia.

 He previously played for French side AJ Auxerre, Série A club Flamengo and Argentine top-level clubs.

 He left Barnsley on 30 June 2010.
 He turned down Crystal Palace to return to Barnsley on 20 July.
 At the end of the 2010–11 Championship season, he was released from Barnsley.

 Club career

 Born in Buenos Aires, Colace joined Flamengo on 30 August 2007, and on 23 September 2007, he played his first match as a Flamengo player, a Campeonato Brasileiro match against Juventude at Estádio Alfredo Jaconi, in which he came as a substitute for Cristian Baroni.
 He joined English club Barnsley F.C. on a three-year deal on 27 June 2008.
 During the 2009–10 season, Colace scored 8 goals in all competitions.
 He received Barnsley's player of the season and player's player of the season award on 21 April 2010, but was not keen on signing a new contract.
 He finally agreed to return to Oakwell on 20 July 2010, signing a two-year contract.